ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

 ## Related concepts

-When you create your Ballerina project, be mindful of the following concepts as they will affect the Project Design view.
+When you create your Ballerina project, be mindful of the following concepts, as they will affect the Project Design view.

-### Ballerina project workspace
+### Ballerina project

-A Ballerina project is a collection of one or more [Ballerina packages](https://ballerina.io/learn/package-references/) that are contained in a [VS Code workspace](https://code.visualstudio.com/docs/editor/workspaces).
+A Ballerina project is a collection of one or more [Ballerina packages](https://ballerina.io/learn/package-references/).

+### Project workspace

+A Ballerina project is contained in a [VS Code workspace](https://code.visualstudio.com/docs/editor/workspaces).
 To use the Design Diagram view, you need to have all the Ballerina packages added to the VS Code editor as a workspace.

-> **Tip:** You can save your VS Code workspace as a file and simply use this file to access the workspace thereafter.
+> **Tip:** You can save your VS Code workspace as a file and use this file to access the workspace thereafter.

 ### Service identifiers